mjgirgenti/PTSDsnDLPFC/README.md

 in our analyses.

-Please use the attached `environment.yml` as the full list of system requirements and versions.
+Please use the attached `environment.yml` for the full list of system requirements and versions.

 ## Installation